mathigon/textbooks/content/codes/content.md

 ---

-And here are their values in binary.
+And here are the same hands, but with their fingers shown as 1s and 0s.

     table.finger-grid
       for b0 in [0, 1]